 - In the event of an injury to an employee that is considered compensable, the rehabilitation case management team provide assistance and guidance to develop an injury management plan in accordance with the Rehabilitation Policy.

 - All incidents are classified by a competent WHS Consultant from Safety and Wellbeing in accordance with Table 1 and relevant investigators that are authorised to investigate incidents, if required.

 Incident investigation required

-- Legal advice should be considered for medium and high category incidents or incidents likely to be compensable.
-The Associate Director WEG will advise following consultation with the Director of Human Resources and the Legal Office.
+- Legal advice is considered for medium and high category incidents or incidents likely to be compensable.
+The Deputy Chief People Officer Safety and Wellbeing will advise following consultation with the Chief People Officer (Director of Human Resources) and the Legal Office.